Hatia: Area overview

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.

 Economy

-Heavy Engineering Corporation, one of the largest engineering companies in India, is situated in Hatia, Ranchi, Jharkhand.
+Heavy Engineering Corporation, one of the largest engineering company and India's first heavy machinery company in India, is situated in Hatia.

 Transport

 Hatia railway station, station code HTE, is the railway station serving the capital city of Ranchi in the Ranchi district in the Indian state of Jharkhand.
 It serves as the terminal station of several trains, and many trains pass through it.

 Education

-One of the premier technical institutions, National Institute of Advanced Manufacturing Technology is situated in Hatia, Ranchi, Jharkhand.
+One of the premier technical institutions, National Institute of Advanced Manufacturing Technology is situated in Hatia.